 Lord Shiva has a Snake coiled around his neck, a Trident (Trishul) in one of his hands and ashes all over his body.
 He appears in a meditating but ever-happy posture.

+He is known as the "Giver" god.
+His vehicle is a bull, called Nandi which represents happiness and strength.
 As Mahakaal, Shiva destroys everything into a zero but as Shiv Shankar, he reproduces which has been destroyed.

 His symbol of Lingam or the phallus represents this reproductive power.
 Lord Shiva is also considered to be the most unique of all Hindu gods and also the God of all.
 A great ascetic.

 Shiva is the only godhead who is forever in deep meditation, totally absorbed in contemplation in his abode, Kailaasa Himalayan range.

 He protects his devotees from all evil that are always around .
 He blesses his followers with grace, knowledge and peace.

 Attributes of Lord Shiva

 Lord Shiva is said to be half man and half woman.
 In the full figure of Shiva the male and female principles are united.
 Shiva Linga - is the symbol of Lord Shiva.